Dental LASER Procedures

 - Laser Assisted New Attachment Procedure – LANAP®

-- Deep pocket therapy with new attachment® – DPT
+- Deep pocket therapy with new attachment®- DPT

-In addition to the clinical benefits, LANAP® AND DPT therapy provides significantly less pain, recession, bleeding and teeth sensitivity, minimal to no swelling and downtime after gum treatment.
+In addition to the clinical benefits, LANAP® AND DPT therapy provide significantly less pain, recession, bleeding and teeth sensitivity, minimal to no swelling and downtime after gum treatment.
 We can achieve all these benefits in only one visit since the laser therapy also eliminated the painful deep scaling visit.
 This makes it ideal for dental patients who are fearful of conventional periodontal (gums) deep scaling and cutting surgery.

-If you would like to find out more about this breakthrough in treating periodontal (gums) disease to save your teeth with laser, you can call, email us or book an appointment online.
+If you would like to find out more about this breakthrough in treating periodontal (gums) disease to save your teeth with a laser, you can call, email us or book an appointment online.

 LANAP® and DPT "Deep Pocket Therapy" is a highly effective, more aesthetic and more comfortable alternative to traditional surgical procedures for patients with gums disease like periodontitis.

 Deep Pocket Therapy is a periodontal (gums) Laser procedure for minimally invasive removal of diseased gums tissue and tartar deposits.
-It changes the environment in the periodontal (gums) pocket through removal of inflamed gums tissue and root surface calculus and tartar to promote healthy gums tissue regeneration.
+It changes the environment in the periodontal (gums) pocket through the removal of inflamed gums tissue and root surface calculus and tartar to promote healthy gums tissue regeneration.
 Unlike LANAP®, Biolase Deep Pocket Therapy DPT- has FDA clearance as a dental laser of removal of calculus and tartar to prevent and treat periodontitis.
 Tartar or calculus is the cause of gum disease.

 Deep Pocket Therapy (DPT) with New Attachment® using the Waterlase laser and Radial Firing Perio Tip® is a minimally invasive, FDA-cleared, therapy for gum disease that promotes new gums attachment to the root surface.
-DPT, with its patent patent radial tip, it is also has FDA clearance to remove bacterial calculus and tartar from witin the periodontal (gums) pockets.
+DPT, with its patent radial tip, it also has FDA clearance to remove bacterial calculus and tartar from within the periodontal (gums) pockets.
 Calculus (calcified tartar) is the source for all periodontal disease.

 For enhanced dental clinical results, unmatched versatility, and technological superiority, the Waterlase laser is the proven treatment choice.

-Unlike most lasers historically used in periodontal therapy that produce mostly heat the Waterlase is a cold laser, it combines laser energy and spray of water to cut soft tissue and bone without heat, with benefits such as less swelling and patient post-op sensitivity, for a better patient experience.
+Unlike most lasers historically used in periodontal therapy that produce mostly heat the Waterlase is a cold laser, it combines laser energy and sprays of water to cut soft tissue and bone without heat, with benefits such as less swelling and patient post-op sensitivity, for a better patient experience.

 LASER ROOT CANAL THERAPY WITH ENDOLASE RFT ®